The Circular Economy – What Best-In-Class Businesses Did Right

 As a result of their closed loop recycling process, on average 36% of the total mass of a newly produced Renault vehicle is now made from recycled materials.
 20% of the plastic in a new Espace crossover SUV is from recycled material, and 85% of an ELV is now recyclable.

-Mobile technology has transformed our lives and 90% of adults across the globe now own a mobile device.
+It’s no surprise that mobile technology has transformed our lives as 90% of adults across the globe now own a mobile device.
 However, the manufacture of mobile devices can be incredibly environmentally and socially impactful.
 62 different metals and metalloids have to be mined to make one smartphone.
 In 2018 alone, 1.4 billion smartphones were sold globally, using 100 billion liters of water and 20.5 million kg of cyanide to mine the required 34 billion kg of ore.

 Our appetite for the latest must-have tablet or smartphone has also created a glut of discarded devices.
 HYLA Mobile works with many of the world’s leading manufacturers and service providers to repurpose and reuse these devices or their component parts, to encourage sustainable practices, drive digital inclusion, and increase revenues.